-3 @HA Service Discovery Protocol
+3. (a)HA Service Discovery Protocol

-In the At Home Anywhere project (@HA) [8], home appliances are divided into three classes:
+In the At Home Anywhere project (@HA) [8], home appliances are divided into three classes to distinguish their resource capacity, mainly memory and processing power:

 • 3C (3+ cent) appliance: simple devices that implement only a network stack to connect to the system.